AndersenLab/chemotaxis-cli/README.md

     python chemotaxis-cli/setup.py install
     ```

-5. Run `ct` from within the `chemotaxis_py2.7.12` env following usage below.
+5. Run `ct` from within the `chemotaxis_py2.7.12` env following example usage below.
 If you don’t plan to run `ct` its a good idea to `deactivate` your environment.
 [See details of conda environment management here.](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html)

 ---